-A stable and accurate 0.5 V voltage reference is built into the AD8283.
-This is gained up internally by a factor of 2, setting VREF to 1.0 V, which results in a full-scale differential input span of 2.0 V p-p for the ADC.
-VREF is set internally by default, but the VREF pin can be driven externally with a $1.0~\rm V$ reference to achieve more accuracy.
+A stable and accurate 0.5 V voltage reference is built into the AD8285.
+This is gained up internally by a factor of 2, setting VREF to 1.024 V, which results in a full-scale differential input span of 2.0 V p-p for the ADC.
+VREF is set internally by default, but the VREF pin can be driven externally with a 1.0 V reference to achieve more accuracy.
 However, this device does not support ADC full-scale ranges below 2.0 V p-p.

-When applying the decoupling capacitors to the VREF pin, use ceramic low-ESR capacitors.
-These capacitors should be close to the reference pin and on the same layer of the PCB as the AD8283.
-The VREF pin should have both a 0.1 $\mu F$ capacitor and a 1 $\mu F$ capacitor connected in parallel to the analog ground.
+When applying the decoupling capacitors to the VREF pin, use ceramic low ESR capacitors.
+These capacitors must be close to the reference pin and on the same layer of the printed circuit board (PCB) as the AD8285.
+The VREF pin must have both a 0.1 $\mu F$ capacitor and a 1 $\mu F$ capacitor connected in parallel to the analog ground.
 These capacitor values are recommended for the ADC to properly settle and acquire the next valid sample.